NotMikeDEV/MegaLAN/Protocol.md

-# Protocol Specification
+All communication is over UDP.

+Servers listen on port 55555, clients use dynamic ports.

-## Client / Server communication
+# Client / Server communication

 Format is [Field Name:Length]